SPRUCE UP YOUR CHEESE PLATTER!

 - Microwave the curds on high for one minute and then remove and again press out and drain off any additional excess whey.
 The cheese should begin to mass together and become sticky.
 Fold the cheese over itself and press like you are beginning to knead bread.
 It will become smooth and shiny and form into one piece.

 - Place the curd back into the microwave and heat on high for 30 seconds.
 Remove from microwave and drain any remaining whey.
 Knead the cheese like bread again until it begins to cool.
-This time the cheese should be too hot to handle and you may need to wear rubber gloves.
+The cheese should be too hot to handle this time, and you may need to wear rubber gloves.

 - Microwave again for 30 seconds.
-Knead again until the cheese is smooth and shiny, only this time; work in your salt as you are kneading.
-When the cheese stretches it is done.
+Knead again until the cheese is smooth and shiny, only this time; work in your salt as you knead.
+When the cheese stretches, it is done.

 - If the cheese does not stretch, microwave it again for an additional 30 seconds.
 Note that the cheese will not stretch properly if it is below 58° C.

-- Press out the cheese into a long rectangle approximately 30cm x 20cm.
+- Press the cheese into a long rectangle approximately 30cm x 20cm.

-We would love to see your cooking creations so tag us in your photos on Instagram or up upload them in the comments section on our Facebook post.
+We would love to see your cooking creations, so tag us in your photos on Instagram or upload them in our Facebook post’s comments section.
 We can’t wait to see them all!